 Supervisors are responsible for communicating policy to their student employees.
-Students are responsible for communicating with their supervisor if they are no longer students or are scheduled to work more than the maximum total work hours allowed for all jobs.
+Students are responsible for communicating with their supervisor if they are no longer students or are scheduled to https://wiki.cu.studio/ Printed on 2024/05/18 15:43 2024/05/18 15:43 23/55 Pattern of Administration work more than the maximum total work hours allowed for all jobs.